-All the students register for 650:467 (ME 650 students) accoprding to their major when registration opens.
-After that they should form groupps and contact the faculty to secure a project.
-The faculty may request a project to be by special permission only at which instance the students will have to make arrangements and meet the faculty before they register.
+All the students register for 650:467 (ME 650 students) or 650:487 (AE 021 students) according to their major when registration opens.
+After that they should form groups and contact the faculty to secure a project.
+The faculty may request a project to be by special permission only at which instance the students will have to plan and meet the faculty before they register.
 Alternatively, the project will be open and then the students can register on a first-come-first-serve basis.

-Your advisor should have the special permission numbers (SP#) for your group and he/she will assign them to you after you discuss the project with him/her.
+Your advisor should have the special permission numbers (SP#) for your group and they will assign them to you after you discuss the project with them.